Boomatang/kubectlgetall/README.md

   Returns a list of CR for the different CRDs in a given namespace

 Options:
   --version                       Show the version and exit.
   -s, --sort                      Prints the resources in an order.
-Initial results take
+Initial
-                      longer to show.
+                                  results take longer to show.
 Unsorted return results faster but can hit rate limits.
   -e, --exclude TEXT              Exclude crd types.
-Multiple can be excluded eg: "-e <crd
+Multiple can be excluded
-                      type> -e <other type>"
+                                  eg: "-e <crd type> -e <other type>" -o, --output [tty|json|sqlite]  Changes the output format of the results [default: tty]
+  -d, --database TEXT             Path to the sqlite file to save the results.
+                                  If the file does not exist it will be created.
+  -l, --label TEXT                Set the label that will be saved with
+                                  entries when using the --database option.
   --help                          Show this message and exit.

 ```